lsst-dm/dm_dev_guide/communications/rfc.rst

 As a result of the discussion on a **Flagged** RFC, the DMCCB may decide to approve it and move forward with the proposal.
 In this case, the RFC status is set to **Board Recommended**.
+The assignee can then attach the triggering issues and adopt the RFC following the standard process.

+If the DMCCB does not approve the RFC, its status will be set to **Withdrawn**.
-Once one or more triggering issues have been opened on the RFC, the assignee has to change the status to **Adopted**.
+If the DMCCB declines to consider the RFC, the DMCCB will change the status back to **Proposed**.

-All RFCs on DM controlled documents will set to **Adopted** directly by the DMCCB, since they do not require implementation issues.
+All RFCs on DM controlled documents will be set directly to **Adopted** by the DMCCB, since they do not require implementation issues.

 .. _rfc-formalities: